Fire Museum of Texas

-The Fire Museum of Texas is located in a former fire station, the former Central Fire Station, in Beaumont, Texas, built in 1927.
-The building is a Recorded Texas Historic Landmark, and is an example of the Renaissance Revival.
-The building houses state-of-the-art interactive fire safety exhibits with a collection of antique fire equipment dating as early as 1856.
-It also has a two-story interactive playhouse for children to learn fire safety.
-Another feature is that "...the world's largest working fire hydrant...", a towering twenty-four (24) feet tall, is in front of the building.
-In addition to the fire hydrant, the museum features the State of Texas Firefighter Memorial, a 9-11 Memorial, and a Firefighter commemorative walkway.
+The Fire Museum of Texas is located in the former Central Fire Station, in Beaumont, Texas.
+The building was constructed in 1927 and is a Recorded Texas Historic Landmark.
+The museum houses interactive fire safety exhibits with a collection of antique fire equipment dating back to 1856.
+The museum also has a two-story playhouse, designed to help children learn fire safety.
+Featured prominently in front of the museum building is "the world's largest working fire hydrant", which measures 24 feet tall.
+The museum also features the State of Texas Firefighter Memorial, a 9-11 memorial, and a firefighter commemorative walkway.

-Permanent exhibits trace history of fire fighting from bucket brigades to present practices.
+Permanent exhibits trace the history of firefighting from bucket brigades to present practices.
 Several antique trucks are featured dating from 1856.
 Temporary exhibits can also be found at the museum.

 The museum is part of a concentration of several museums in the downtown Beaumont area.
 It is located blocks away from the Tyrrell Historical Library, the Art Museum of Southeast Texas, the Beaumont Children's Museum (temporarily located in the Beaumont Civic Center), and the Edison Museum.